PeterJurkacek/startup-guru/guides/semafor.md

-# Semaphore - Data Collection for AI
+# Semafor - Data Collection for AI

-In this guide, we have described what we need from you to collect consistent data from your clinic with which we collaborate.
+In this guide, we are describing what we need from you to collect consistent data from your clinics.

 ## What Do We Need from You?